simeonkr/HaGL/doc/Overview.md

 import Graphics.HaGL
 ```

-To draw an object, all we need to is specify a `GLObj` that bundles all the
+`GLExpr`s can be used to specify a `GLObj` which represents a drawable unit in
-`GLExpr`s that specify its properties.
-A `GLObj` also includes a choice for
+an OpenGL application.
+A `GLObj` is defined by a choice of a `PrimitiveMode`,
-a `PrimitiveMode`, which specifies how the input vertices in its `position` field
+which specifies how the vertices represented by its `position` field
 are to be interpreted.
 For example, in the primitive mode `Triangles` every
-three consecutive position vertices are the points of a triangle primitive.
+three consecutive position vertices define the points of a triangle primitive.
 The
 easiest way to specify such a `GLObj` is using Haskell's record syntax on the
 pre-defined object `triangles`.
 The only fields we will consider in this guide are
 `position :: VertExpr (Vec 4 Float)` and `color :: FragExpr (Vec 4 Float)`: